leukeleu/django-hidp/packages/hidp/docs/index.md

-# Welcome to Headless Identity Provider's documentation!
+# Welcome to the Django Human Identity Platform documentation!

-This is Leukeleu's Headless Identity Provider
+The Django Human Identity Platform (HIdP) is a Django application that offers a full-featured authentication system for Django projects.
+It is designed with the OWASP best practices in mind and offers a secure and flexible solution for registering and authenticating users in Django projects.

 ## Requirements
 * Python >=3.11